 - Interviews will be scheduled from noon on Friday to 6 p.m. on Monday, the night before the election.
-On these days interview sessions may be scheduled from 7 a.m. to 9 p.m., except for times when the AMA-HOD or Reference Committees are in session and except for when the usual hospitality suites are open.
+On these days interview sessions may be scheduled from 7 a.m. to 9 p.m., except for times when the AMA-HOD or reference committees are in session and except for when the usual hospitality suites are open.

 - Interviews for officer candidates will be booked in 10-minute units.
 Each candidate will be given one open 10-minute period of time between interviews.
 Each caucus can allocate one or more 10-minute units per session.
-Caucus staff should notify the Speakers’ Office when their interview sessions are scheduled, the room name and how many 10-minute units (candidates) should be scheduled in those time slots.
+Caucus staff should notify the speakers’ office when their interview sessions are scheduled, the room name and how many 10-minute units (candidates) should be scheduled in those time slots.

 The AMA elections are held on Tuesday of the Annual Meeting from 7:30 to 8:45 a.m. under the supervision of the Committee on Rules and Credentials and the chief teller.
+All delegates eligible to vote must be in line to vote at the time appointed for the close of polls.
 Poll hours will not be extended beyond the times posted.
-All delegates eligible to vote must be in line to vote at the time appointed for the close of polls.
-Only credentialed delegates are permitted to cast a ballot.
-If a delegate cannot participate in the election, he or she may have a designated alternate delegate properly credentialed at the AMA registration desk prior to the election.

 If all of the vacancies are not filled on the first ballot, a runoff ballot will be distributed and collected by the tellers on the floor of the AMA-HOD.
 AMA bylaws dictate that if three or more members of the AMA-BOT or any council are still to be elected, the number of nominees in the runoff election shall be no more than twice the number of remaining vacancies less one.
 If two or fewer members of the AMA-BOT or council are still to be elected, the number of nominees in the runoff shall be no more than twice the number of remaining vacancies.
-In either case, the nominees in runoff elections are determined by retaining those who received the greater number of votes on the preceding ballot and eliminating the nominee(s) who received the fewest number of votes on the preceding ballot, except where there is a tie.
+In either case, the nominees in runoff elections are determined by retaining those who received the greater number of votes on the preceding ballot and eliminating the nominee(s) who received the fewest votes on the preceding ballot, except where there is a tie.
 This process will continue until all the vacancies are filled.

 Those candidates who are elected officially take office at the conclusion of the Annual Meeting.